(CNN) — Want to "Walk the Line" where Johnny Cash once played as a child?

-The Johnny Cash Boyhood Home, the newest of Arkansas State University's Heritage Sites, opens Saturday for public tours after a restoration project that includes other historic buildings.
+The Johnny Cash Boyhood Home, the newest of Arkansas State University's Heritage Sites, opened in 2014 for public tours after a restoration project that includes other historic buildings.

 When visitors walk into the home, they are stepping back into the 1930s.
 Cash family artifacts original to the home include the piano that belonged to Johnny's mother, his father's shaving mug and even the original flooring in his childhood bedroom and the living room.
 The living room linoleum still has burn marks caused by the wood-burning stove.